hgohil2805/CTCI/README.md

 - Best Time to Buy and Sell Stock II
   Say you have an array for which the ith element is the price of a given stock on day i.

+- Count Numbers with Unique Digits
+  Given a non-negative integer n, count all numbers with unique digits, x, where 0 ≤ x < 10n.